1:9

 “There has to be something,” he said, “I don’t believe they have found it all.”

 “All possible actions that could be taken with your genetic code, and all possible thoughts you could have have been mapped.
-It is all known,” said Una, sounding like the people she hated.
-“It is a waste of time to sift.”
+It is all known,” said Vee , sounding like the people she hated.
+“It is a waste of time to sift and seek.”

-“You know, last month,” said Una, looking at him, “You know what I tried to write last month?
-My own life story, in the smallest of details, everything up to this point in time, even my private thoughts, my secret thoughts.
-1:9.
-My own life story, my own private thoughts.
-I thought about killing myself in a myriad of ways, but knew it had already been done.”
+“You know, last month,” said Vee , looking at him, “You know what I tried to do?
+Write my own life story, in the smallest of details, everything up to this point in time, even my private thoughts, my secret thoughts.
+And it was 1:9.
+I’ve thought about killing myself in a myriad of ways, but I know it had already been done so that didn’t matter.”

 He chuckled.